awsdocs/aws-kms-developer-guide/doc_source/resource-limits.md

 If you have exceeded a resource limit, requests to create an additional resource of that type generate an `LimitExceededException` error message\.

-The following table lists and describes the AWS KMS resource quotas in each AWS account and Region\.
-If you need to exceed a quota, you can request a quota increase in Service Quotas\.
-Use the [Service Quotas console](https://console.aws.amazon.com/servicequotas) or the [RequestServiceQuotaIncrease](https://docs.aws.amazon.com/servicequotas/2019-06-24/apireference/API_RequestServiceQuotaIncrease.html) operation\.
+All AWS KMS resource quotas are adjustable, except for the [key policy document size quota](#key-policy-limit)\.
+To request a quota increase, use the [Service Quotas console](https://console.aws.amazon.com/servicequotas) or the [RequestServiceQuotaIncrease](https://docs.aws.amazon.com/servicequotas/2019-06-24/apireference/API_RequestServiceQuotaIncrease.html) operation\.
+For instructions, see [Requesting an AWS KMS quota increase](increase-quota.md)\.
 For details, see [Requesting a quota increase](https://docs.aws.amazon.com/servicequotas/latest/userguide/request-increase.html) in the *Service Quotas User Guide*\.
-If Service Quotas for AWS KMS are not available in the AWS Region, please visit the [AWS Support Center](https://console.aws.amazon.com/support/home) and create a case\.
+If Service Quotas for AWS KMS are not available in your AWS Region, please visit the [AWS Support Center](https://console.aws.amazon.com/support/home) and create a case\.

-For help requesting an increase in an AWS KMS quota, see [Requesting an AWS KMS quota increase](increase-quota.md)\.
+The following table lists and describes the AWS KMS resource quotas in each AWS account and Region\.

 | Quota name | Default value | Applies to |